Tigon-Golf-Carts-LLC/Golf-Carts-Of-Indiana/replit.md

-# Notre Dame Golf Carts - Website Project
+# Golf Carts Of Indiana - Website Project

 ## Overview
-This project is for Notre Dame Golf Carts (https://notredamegolfcarts.com), St. Joseph County, Indiana's premier golf cart dealership.
-The platform aims to provide a comprehensive online presence for DENAGO and EVOLUTION electric golf cart sales, rentals, and services across St. Joseph County.
-Key capabilities include complete inventory management, a rental system with location-based services for all 22 municipalities (2 cities, 7 towns, 13 townships), customer inquiry handling, and detailed business information.
-The business vision is to serve as a central hub for golf cart sales and rentals, enhancing market presence and customer accessibility across the entire county.
+This project is for Golf Carts Of Indiana (https://golfcartsofindiana.com), Indiana's premier golf cart dealership.
+The platform provides a comprehensive online presence for DENAGO and EVOLUTION electric golf cart sales, rentals, and services across all 92 Indiana counties.
+Key capabilities include complete inventory management, a rental system with location-based services for all Indiana municipalities, customer inquiry handling, and detailed business information.
+The business vision is to serve as a central hub for golf cart sales and rentals, enhancing market presence and customer accessibility across the entire state of Indiana.

 ## User Preferences
 I want iterative development.
 Ask before making major changes.